williamDunn/Notes/Algorithms, Data Structures & Time Complexity/Algorithms/Search Algorithms/README.md

 ## Binary Search

+-  we can only use binary search if the input array is already sorted

 Runtime: O(log(n) (Recursive), best case time: O(1) (Iterative) when the central index would match the desired value

 Worst case scenario: value at either extremity of the list, or not in the the list at all